Ghostsmaw/card_component/README.md

 # card_component
-A reusable card component built using html and css
+A responsive and reusable card component built using html and css